moehriegitt/NeatLauncher/README.md

 ## Features

   - uniform and elegant text-based design
-  - configurable quick access links and gestures on home screen
+  - configurable quick access and gestures on home screen
   - shortcut support (long click on app by default)
   - hide/show apps (but keep searchable)
   - apps can be renamed and reordered